- When is your next book coming out?

 I get character names from all kinds of sources.
 One warning: avoid names from telephone books.
 If someone discovers their name in something you’ve written, they can sue.
 With that in mind:

 - Baby name books.
-I own ten, each with its own blank paper jacket.
+I own twenty-one, each with its own blank paper jacket.
 (You do not want people to see you reading a baby name book.
 They get all doofie—or snide.)
 Since I write fantasy, most of my books are world culture names, starting with The New Age Baby Name Book.
 This gives you a ready supply of names that are unusual to start with.
 You can find plenty of baby name books in any bookstore, usually under the parenting/child care section, often near the kids’ book section.
 There’s a lot to choose from, so leaf through and see if the book will be of use– the first book I got was one of ordinary American names, and it frustrated me almost to tears.

 - Maps.
 When I’m really stuck, and I want a lot of names that sound like they all come from the same part of the world as the culture I based mine on, I get very detailed place maps.
 For example, I based the culture of the Saren and K’miri people in my Tortall books on Southeast Asia, so I found detailed maps of Laos and Cambodia.
 I don’t use all of a place name, but part of it, and I make lists of possible names for future use.